thomas-compagnoni/linear_algebra/README.md

 ### Note on eigenvalues

-In a separate script, I attempted to develop a function that calculates the eigenvalues using the QR factorization, where Q is the Gram-Schimdt decomposition of A. However, because it deals with complex numbers and other large problems, this is one of the most complex algorithms ever created.
+In a separate script, I attempted to develop a function that calculates the eigenvalues using the QR factorization, where Q is the Gram-Schimdt decomposition of A. However, its complexity is beyond the scope of this repository, so kept it separate.
-I kept it separate since the version I created only works on specific matrices.
 I'll endeavour to finish it, and I'll keep the repository updated with any new developments.